markjprice/web-dev-net9/docs/errata/errata.md

 In Step 11, I wrote, "within the 30-second sliding expiration window", but this should be "5-second".

 In the next edition, I might change the duration to ten seconds to give readers more time to review the console output and click reload.

+# Chapter 8 - When you cannot use constructor injection

+> Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on January 7, 2025](https://github.com/markjprice/web-dev-net9/issues/21).

+For the **Background services** bullet, I ended with the sentence, "The solution is to use method injection by resolving services within the `ExecuteAsync` method."

+I should have written, "The solution is to create a scope with the `IServiceScopeFactory.CreateScope()` API, as described in the following link: https://learn.microsoft.com/en-us/dotnet/core/extensions/scoped-service."